AI-4-Energy/Dataset/README.md

 If you use this data-set for any publicity or project, please also cite the following paper: [[1]](#1)

+## Information on the PV Panels

+The PV panels are oriented to the south with a 40 degree inclination.
+The PV modules are comprised of 20xITS 200Wp + 20xITS 210Wp + 20xITS 210Wp + 19xITS 220Wp at a total PV Power of 16.580Wp (Watt-peak) using 4xEltek Valere 4300W inverter.

 ## Information on the complete data-set

 The complete data-set contains eleven weather features and three PV-Station parameters, which are described as follows: